 On the other hand, sleeping on the left side may be an issue with some.
 As in this position, there is an additional pressure on the heart and kidneys.
 Though it’s not a major issue, but some people find an increase in urination in this position, during the night.
 Sleeping on the right side puts less pressure on the lungs and other organs.

-Also, I found a very interesting 2004 study in the journal Sleep & Hypnosis, which examined the association between sleeping positions, dream variables and sleep quality.
+Also, a very interesting study, which examined the association between sleeping positions, dream variables and sleep quality.
 Researchers found that nightmares were more common in left-side sleepers.
 The findings also suggested that positive emotions such as happiness, joy, excitement; hope; peace, restfulness; longing; relief, safety; and love were common among right-side sleepers.
 In addition, it was seen that right-side sleepers had better subjective sleep quality than left-side sleepers.

 There is no one single best position for everyone or anyone.
 Find the best position suited for your needs.